migtools/oadp-non-admin/docs/draft_production_docs/oadp-self-service.md

 * NAR - Non Admin Restore
 * NAC - Non Admin Controller
 * NABSL - Non Admin Backup Storage Location
+* NADR - Non Admin Download Request

 ## Cluster Administrator Setup

 Install and configure the OADP operator according to the documentation and your requirements.

-To enable OADP Self-Service the DPA spec must have these 2 things:
+To enable OADP Self-Service the DPA spec must the spec.nonAdmin.enable field to true.

 ```
   nonAdmin:
     enable: true
-  unsupportedOverrides:
-    tech-preview-ack: "true"
 ```

 Once the OADP DPA is reconciled the cluster administrator should see the non-admin-controller running in the openshift-adp namespace.